fstromback/mymake/README.md

 By default, mymake defines either the option `windows` or `unix` so that files can detect what kind of platform are being used easily.

+## Pre-defined options

+The following options are pre-defined by mymake or the default configuration:
+- `release`: When this option is present, mymake generates a release version of your program.
+See the default .mymake-file for how this is done for your compiler.
+- `windows`: Defined when running on a windows system, expected to be using CL.exe as the compiler.
+- `unix`: Defined when running on an unix system, or when running in MinGW.

 ## Variables used by mymake